wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_fundamentals.md

 #### Practice Questions

-Here are a few practice questions about the above material:
+Answer these practice questions, using the simulation app and/or using analysis  (and then using the app for double-checking you results):

-**[D.p1.1]** Given the workflow in Figure 1, that is executed on a single computer with a single core, would it help to upgrade the computer by adding one core to it?
+**[A.3.4.p1.1]** How many MB of data are read and written by the workflow when executed on this computer

 <div class="ui accordion fluid">
   <div class=" title">